 If you keep believing the same beliefs, you will produce the same results.
 In order to create something, you’ve never created before you have to start believing new things about yourself.

 At first, your brain will be skeptical.
 It will not want to believe the new thoughts.
-But insist on thinking the new way anyway.
+But insist on thinking a new way anyway.
 You’ll be surprised how quickly it will work!
 Your brain hates cognitive dissonance.
 It can’t have two opposing beliefs.
 Eventually, your brain will give up and start proving your new belief true.

 The popular advice given out there is based on hating yourself.
 The hustle culture.
 Willpower.
 White knuckling.
 No pain, no gain.
 You get the idea.
 It doesn’t work long-term.
 You can’t hate your way to success.